Forbidding the subdivided claw as a subgraph or a minor: Introduction

 We now explain some of the restrictions imposed by our definitions.
 We could allow $K_{2,1}$ as a bead, but this can be considered as two $K_{1,1,0}$ beads strung together.
 We could allow spikes incident with primary vertices that are in only one bead, which must be a bead at the end of a strand, but then one of those spikes can be considered as a new $K_{1,1,0}$ bead.
 Thus, these restrictions eliminate ambiguity about the number of beads in a spiked strand.
+If a necklace has exactly two beads, they cannot both have the form $K_{1,1,t}$ because that would create multiple edges, and our graphs are simple.
 There are still some ambiguities about whether certain graphs should be regarded as spiked strands or spiked necklaces, which we do not try to eliminate.
 These occur for spiked necklaces with at most four beads.

-A graph is a member of the family \emph{$\B$} if and only if it is either $K_1$ or built by stringing together beads into a spiked necklace or strand.
+A graph is a member of the family \emph{$\B$} if and only if it is a spiked strand or spiked necklace.
 All graphs in $\B$ are connected.

 We say that two nonadjacent vertices $u$ and $v$ in a graph $G$ are \emph{clones} in $G$ if $N(u)=N(v)$.
-This is an equivalence relation and the equivalences classes are called \emph{clone classes}.
+This is an equivalence relation and the equivalence classes are called\emph{clone classes}.
 A \emph{leaf class} is a clone class whose elements are leaves in $G$.
-By \emph{cloning} or \emph{duplicating} a vertex $v$ in $G$, we mean adding new vertices $v_1,\dots , v_k$ to form $G'$ such that $v, v_1, \dots, v_k$ are pairwise nonadjacent and $N_{G'}(v_i)=N_G(v)$ for $1\le i \le k$.
+By \emph{cloning} a vertex $v$ in $G$, we mean adding new vertices $v_1,\dots , v_k$ to form $G'$ such that $v, v_1, \dots, v_k$ are pairwise nonadjacent and $N_{G'}(v_i)=N_G(v)$ for $1\le i \le k$.

 We can now state the main theorem of this paper.